 The digital advertising world is packed with opportunity, but it’s also filled with competitors and lots of noise for your target segment.
 To succeed with your campaign, you need to stand out.

-When you follow a user throughout their online journey, you stay top of mind – but you don’t want to be annoying.
-Try dynamic retargeting!
-You can choose native or display to dynamically retarget users who have landed on your site or viewed your video ad.
+When you follow a user throughout their online journey, you want to stay top of mind, but you don’t want to be annoying.
+With dynamic retargeting, you can retarget users who have landed on your site, viewed your video ad, or engaged in some other way.
 You can serve them unique ads that feature specific items they have browsed.

 Get Started With Major League Sports Advertising